bitaculous/locomotivecms-locoroco/README.md

 2. Unpack the file

-3. Install all dependencies with [Bundler]:
+3. Install all dependencies with [Bundler]

     ```
     $ bundle install
     ```

-4. Create the application configuration:
+4. Create the application configuration

     Copy [resources/config/application.yml] to `config/application.yml` and adjust properly

-5. Start Unicorn:
+5. Start Unicorn

     ```
     $ unicorn_rails